-Eucharistic Ministers distribute communion to interested patients daily.
+Eucharistic Ministers distribute communion to Catholic patients daily if their current diet allows them to receive.

-Patient Advocate
+Patient Advocate/ Patient Representative

-The Patient Advocate program is designed to help you with any questions, problems, or concerns that may arise during your stay with us at Kenmore Mercy Hospital.
+The Patient Representative program is designed to help you with any questions or concerns that may arise during your stay with us at Mercy Hospital.